Vsevalot/selfdev/repo-statistic-asyncio/README.md

 - PR and Issue relations.
 PR is basically an issue.
 Now I just use params from issues.
 It looks wrong.
 But I don't want to duplicate code.
 - Isn't there too many for the Github client?
+- How to write get functions without code duplication?
 - Sorting in dunder str doesn't look good
+- Validation and argument parsing messed up.